The CleanFinancial.com guide to tight spreads.

 The difference between the two prices is known as the ‘spread’.
 If the difference is 1 point, it’s known as a 1 point spread.

-Many companies offer 1 point spreads for popular and liquid markets like:
+Many companies offer spreads of 1 point (or smaller) for popular and liquid markets like:

 - FTSE 100 (UK 100)